snare/FatStacks/README.md

 I'm sure Zenimax will fix this issue before long, but this was irritating me and it seemed like a good way to try out the ESO API (FYI it kinda sucks).

+**Note: This is not tested very well, but it kinda works for me.
+If it causes your cool purplez to evaporate, don't blame me.**

 Usage
 -----